+KPMG LLP ("KPMG") were first appointed as our auditors in 2024 and have been our auditors for one year.
 If a ballot is demanded at the Meeting, the shares represented by proxies in favour of management nominees will be voted in favour of the appointment of KPMG as auditors of the Company, unless a shareholder has specified in a proxy that his or her shares are to be withheld from voting in the appointment of auditors.
 To be effective, the resolution to appoint KPMG as auditors of the Company and to authorize the Directors to fix their remuneration must be passed by a majority of the votes cast at the Meeting in person or by proxy by shareholders entitled to vote thereon.

-DELOITTE FEES AND SERVICES

-Fees Charged by Deloitte
+AUDITORS' FEES AND SERVICES Fees Charged by KPMG & Deloitte LLP

-The following table summarizes the audit and other fees charged by Deloitte for their services during each of the 2023 and 2022 fiscal years:
+The following table summarizes the audit and other fees charged by KPMG for their services during the 2024 fiscal year and the services of Deloitte LLP ("Deloitte") during the 2023 fiscal year.

-Service Fiscal Year 2023 Fiscal Year 2022
+Service KPMG Fiscal Year 2024 Deloitte Fiscal Year 2023

-Audit Services (including expenses) \$1,600,000 \$1,391,000
+Audit Services (including expenses) \$1,835,000 \$1,600,000

-Audit Related Services - 65,000
+Audit Related Services 67,000 -

-Tax Services 120,000 130,000
+Tax Services 110,000 120,000

-Total \$1,720,000 \$1,586,000
+Total \$2,012,000 \$1,720,000